Cloud Ten Pictures: History

-Cloud Ten's success with the Left Behind films was marred by legal disputes with both their co-producers Namesake Entertainment and one of the authors of the popular book series, Tim LaHaye.
-The dispute with LaHaye resulted in a series of legal actions, originally filed in 2000, which were finally settled in July 2008.
+Cloud Ten, with the Left Behind films, was in legal disputes with both their co-producers, Namesake Entertainment, and one of the authors of the popular book series, Tim LaHaye.
+The dispute with LaHaye resulted in a series of legal actions, originally filed in 2000, that were settled in July 2008.
 The terms of the settlement are confidential, but Cloud Ten Pictures has stated that Tim Lahaye has the rights for one year to try to remake the Left Behind films.
 If he does not exercise those rights within one year, Cloud Ten Pictures will again have the rights to make Left Behind movies.

-As of October 1, 2010 the rights to the Left Behind film series have officially been restored to Cloud Ten Pictures, and the company is planning a remake of the series.
+As of October 1, 2010, the rights to the Left Behind film series have officially been restored to Cloud Ten Pictures, and the company is planning a remake of the series.
 Cloud Ten was hoping to start development on the remake by late 2011.

 Cloud Ten released three films in 2008: Smuggler's Ransom, Genius Club and Saving God.
 Both Smuggler's Ransom and Genius Club were acquired for distribution.
-Saving God is a co-production with Clear Entertainment, and stars Ving Rhames, Ricardo Chavira and Dean McDermott.
+Saving God is a co-production with Clear Entertainment and stars Ving Rhames, Ricardo Chavira and Dean McDermott.
 They also distributed The River Within in 2009.